 - Assisting a forex trading firm on directors duties, corporate governance, and market turmoil issues after collapse of a major international broking intermediary.

-- Working with clients to implement anti-corruption mechanisms, training and deal with tender/procurement probity issues.
+- Working with clients caught up in anti-corruption investigations such as the Council donations investigations, or dealing with tender/procurement probity issues.

-- Advising a party dealing with cyber-crime, privacy and data protection/notification problems.
+- Advising a party dealing with cyber-crime attacks, including related privacy and data protection notification complexity.

 - Representing a witness/whistleblower in a SFO finance company case, and persons under compulsory interview in other cases.